rafaelhlima/basic_calc_tutorial/README.md

 ## Compatibility

 All examples were created using LibreOffice 7.0 and were run on a Ubuntu 20.04 machine.
 However, all examples are supposed to work on Windows and MacOS as well.

+## Acknolwedgements

+The contents in this tutorial is based on books, blog posts and responses to questions made by users in many forums.
+I would like to mention two important sources used to prepare this tutorial:

+- Andrew Pitonyak's book entitled *OpenOffice.org Macro Information* is a precious source of information and has serve as my main reference in this tutorial.
+I highly recommend everyone interested in Basic programming to give this book a good read.
+It also addresses macro writing for other LibreOffice applications, such as Writer, Impress and Draw.
+- Questions answered on Ask LibreOffice about topics related to macro programming.
+I appreciate the efforts from the LibreOffice community in providing such good answers that can later be used as reference by other users.